 And yet, seldom can one event be singled out as the last straw.
 More often there are many last straws that accrue to eventually make a broom.
 And then the broom begins to sweep.
 In the case of Jacksboro Highway, after the Harris car-bombing, suddenly police began to find gambling where they had found none before.
 Arrests were made; equipment was confiscated.

 Five weeks after Harris and his pregnant wife were killed in November 1950, a grand jury began to investigate their murders.
 Then investigators found that Harris was speaking from the grave: He had left behind a trunk full of business records—records pointing to police payoffs.

 The grand jury widened its investigation to “gaming, bribery, and vice.”
-After a three-month investigation the grand jury indicted sixty gamblers, most of them Jacksboro Highway operators.
-Clip is from the March 31, 1951 Dallas Morning News.
+After a three-month investigation the grand jury indicted thirty-two gamblers, most of them Jacksboro Highway operators.

 Rumors circulated: The grand jury would indict police officers for taking bribes.

 But a deal was cut.

 No police officers were indicted, but Police Chief George T. Hawkins suddenly resigned and was transferred to the traffic bureau at his former rank of lieutenant.
 He had been suspected of accepting bribes.
 Hawkins said the grand jury investigation into gambling and alleged payoffs had nothing to do with his decision to resign.

 Even as the broom made of last straws continued to sweep the highway after the Harris car-bombing, the killings went on.
 There were three in 1955 alone.

 The second Highway to Hell killing of 1955 was Tincy Eggleston.
 Eggleston, born in 1909, was a gangster’s gangster.
 Beginning in 1926 he had devoted a solid quarter-century to local crime.
 Clip is from the July 11, 1930 Dallas Morning News.

 In 1935 Eggleston, serving thirteen years for robbery, had broken out of the Harlem state prison farm.
 Clip is from the February 19, 1935 Dallas Morning News.